On this page

 The Closer Economic Partnership (CEP) with Singapore was one of our most swiftly concluded free trade agreements, taking less than a year to complete negotiations.
 Signed in 2000, the CEP entered into force in 2001.
-Singapore is now New Zealand’s largest trading partner in the Asia-Pacific region, with NZ$5.2 billion of two-way trade and $5.1 billion of two-way direct investment in the year ending December 2018.
+Singapore is now New Zealand’s largest trading partner in the South East Asia region, with NZ$5.7 billion of two-way trade and $5.6 billion of two-way direct investment in the year ending December 2019.

 Our trade policy and practice has evolved considerably since the CEP was first negotiated.
 As two open and modern economies with considerable experience in free trade agreements (FTAs), New Zealand and Singapore sought to upgrade the existing agreement so that it could serve as a benchmark and template for other negotiations.